Free web browser for Windows

 To put Google Chrome on your Windows desktop, you first need to locate the folder where you saved it.
 You can also look for the application in the search bar on the bottom left side of your screen.
 Once you have the executable file, you can drag it to an open space on your desktop to create a shortcut.

-How to use Google Chrome
+How do I use Google Chrome?

 Now that you have Chrome on your Windows PC and you’ve made the shortcut, you can open the web browser.
 The Google search engine will appear by default, but you can change it to a different one.
 If you’re satisfied, you can proceed to type in any text to look for articles or pages on the internet.